How to contribute

 1. Find something interesting to work on

 The most obvious thing to work on is a bug or enhancement (RFE) about which you are passionate.
-Please check the "Java" category of the online bug database to see if your idea is already described there, and if so then use that bug/RFE's id number when writing about your work.
+Please check the "JDK" Project of the bug database to see if your idea is already described there, and if so then use that bug/RFE's id number when writing about your work.
 If there's no existing bug or RFE then that's fine too; we just ask that you use a relevant id for tracking purposes, if one exists.